 - Born April 23, 1900 in Oglesby, IL USA

 - Died December 11, 1959 in St. Louis, MO USA

-Bottomley started his major league career with the St. Louis Cardinals and ended up with the St. Louis Browns, spending three years in-between with the Cincinnati Reds.
-When he broke in with the Cardinals, Rogers Hornsby was his teammate, and when he ended up with the Browns, Hornsby was his manager until Bottomley succeeded him in the middle of 1937.
+Jim played in the minors with Sioux City, Houston, and Syracuse.
+He began his major league career with the St. Louis Cardinals and finished with the St. Louis Browns, spending three years in-between with the Cincinnati Reds.
+When he broke in with the Cardinals, Rogers Hornsby was his teammate, and when he was with the Browns, Hornsby was his manager until Bottomley succeeded him in the middle of 1937.

 Bottomley had heart problems, suffering a heart attack while serving as a minor league manager and eventually dying in St. Louis at age 59 of another heart attack.